capnleela/cvd_booster/q1-exit.md

 ---
-layout: exit
+layout: Q1
-title: Exit Question 1
+title: Question 1
 back: question-1.html
 resources: yes
 ---

+Question 1:
+Are you immuno-compromised?

 # We may not be able to complete your request.